-Table 3.9-5 provides impulse ranges to injury for the short-tailed albatross.
-These ranges to effect are based on the criteria and thresholds presented in Table 3.9-4 (see Section 3.9.3.2.2.1, Methods for Analyzing Impacts from Explosives).
-Detonations conducted during Navy activities would occur at or near the surface, although they are modeled in the acoustic effects analysis as if they occur fully underwater, since there is currently no means to model impacts from in-air detonations.
-Ranges may
+Table 3.9-3 and Table 3.9-4 provide impulse ranges to injury for the short-tailed albatross.
+These ranges to effect are based on the estimated impact levels presented in Table 3.9-2 (see Section 3.9.3.2.2.1, Methods for Analyzing Impacts from Explosives).
+Detonations conducted during Navy activities that may affect short-tailed albatross would occur at or near the surface.
+Underwater effects of above-water explosions are modeled in the Navy Acoustic Effects Model as if they occur fully underwater since there is currently no means to model underwater impacts from in-air detonations.
+Therefore, these underwater ranges are likely overestimated.
+Ranges may vary depending on factors such as the cluster size (e.g., the number of rounds fired within a short duration), location, depth, and season of the event.